MarvinMarjan/Bee/README.md

 To test this feature, we can disable the newline that the "print" command leaves at the end using the "-nl" flag:

+Note that you can use more than one flag in a same command

 ![image](https://user-images.githubusercontent.com/103616110/188335152-270580a9-8201-49c1-957c-234c1e016a1a.png)
 ![image](https://user-images.githubusercontent.com/103616110/188335144-78213027-949d-4970-95be-a85d1b3bdf60.png)